 Indicators Proposed targets 1.
 Number of regional regulatory and policy instruments developed/updated and implemented addressing pollution and marine litter prevention and reduction.
 3 2.
 Number of technical guidelines and tools on marine pollution and marine litter prevention/reduction and circular business development developed and implemented.
 11 3.
 Number of countries that integrate common approaches to mainstreaming marine pollution and marine litter prevention/reduction into development and sectoral plans, policies and processes.
 At least 6 CPs 4.
 Number of measures and actions developed and/or implemented to reduce pollution to air, water, soil and the ocean.
-[16 measures and actions] 5.
+16 measures and actions 5.
 Number of new/updated national policies, strategies, legislation or action plans on pollution and marine litter prevention/reduction adopted in line with MAP legal and policy instruments.
 At least 8 6.
-A) Quantity of priority pollutants removed, replaced and/or reduced; A) 1,250 tons of POPs reduction/ prevention 50 tons of mercury B) Reduced trends of pollutants/marine litter discharges at sea; B) To be defined C) Progress towards GES achievement/maintenance on pollution and marine litter at commonly agreed assessment scales.
-C) To be defined
+A) Quantity of priority pollutants removed; A) 1,250 tons of POPs reduction/ prevention 50 tons of mercury B) Reduced trends of pollutants/marine litter discharges at sea; C) Progress towards GES achievement/maintenance on pollution and marine litter at commonly agreed assessment scales.